ungaaaabungaaa/WooCommerce-Distance-Rate-Shipping-Multi-Location-Google-Distance-Matrix/README.md

 ## Functionality Overview

-- **Dependency Check:** The plugin ensures that WooCommerce is active before proceeding with its functionality.
+- **Dependency Check:** The Php Scripts ensures that WooCommerce is active before proceeding with its functionality.

 - **Custom Shipping Method Registration:** It registers a custom shipping method named `custom_shipping` through the `custom_shipping_method` function, which hooks into the `woocommerce_shipping_methods` filter.